jingyuyao/tactical-adventure/readme.md

 # Project structure & guidelines
 The game follows MVC and uses the command pattern to communicate between different components.
-We follow google-java-format for all Java files.
-This means 2 space indents.
-Use the formatter from a plugin or download it as a jar directly before committing.
+We follow Google's Java style guide for all Java files.
+Install the style guide for Intellij then enable format code and optimize import on commit.

 ## Dependency injection
 WHAT IF WE DONT CREATE NEW LEVELS?